dlopuch/panmoodicon/README.md

 ```

 ## GET `/api/capture/:capture_id`

-Gets the capture record.
-Mood and location will eventually get filled in.
+**Gets the capture record.**  Mood and location will be filled in when background services finish processing -- keep polling.

 Example request: